 At Journo Resources we’re committed to using your data both securely and transparently.
-Other than using Google Analytics to assess the traffic to our website, we do not access any other data about you, unless you submit it to us via email or on a form onsite.
+Other than using Google Analytics and WordPress to assess the traffic to our website, we do not access any other data about you, unless you submit it to us via email or on a form onsite.

 We do ask for our users to submit some data to help us create resources for the greater good of our community (for example submitting freelance rates and salary data).
 We do not use this for any other purpose, nor do use it for commercial reasons.
 We will also not reveal who has submitted any data to us.